 Our Place partners with community groups and volunteers to provide a vast array of opportunities to enrich intellect, develop personal insight, unleash creativity and learn practical skills.
 Volunteers provide programs in the areas of: Art Group, Art Therapy, Library, Choir, Computer Training, Gardening, Story Collective, Job Skills, Literacy, Knitting, Financial Planning, Math Class, Bike Maintenance, and more.

 Our Place believes in bringing as many services as we can directly to the people we serve.
 To that end, the transformation of a washroom closet into a Medical Room delivers nurses, doctors and paramedics directly into the Drop-In Centre.
 Other health services provided by volunteers includes: Acupuncture, Acupressure, Chiropractic, Craniosacral Therapy, Massage, Therapy Dog, Dental Hygiene, First Aid, Foot Care, Hearing Clinics, Mayfair Optometric Clinic, Doctors, Nurses, Mental Health and Addiction Counselling, Reiki, Reflexology, Showers, and a Smart Recovery Program.

-Over 35% of Our Place staff at 919 Pandora Avenue have first-hand experience with needing to access the services and supports of our organization.
+A percentage of Our Place staff at 919 Pandora Avenue have first-hand experience with needing to access the services and supports of our organization.
 Many of our employees join us through a Hand-Up Program that aims to hire people struggling with employment due to issues surrounding poverty, addiction and mental illness.
 To assist the working poor, we also offer free Bus Tickets, Skills Training & Upgrading, and Bagged Lunches.
-Many of our "family" volunteers also receive a small stipend through our Peers Helping Peers program.
-Read Lloyd's Story.
+Many of our “family” volunteers also receive a small stipend through our Peers Helping Peers program.